rice-hiroko/drudder/README.md

 ## Basics

-This are the basic required commands for a simple single machine setup where all your services are located on the local filesystem inside the folder ```/srv/```.
+These are the basic required commands for a simple single machine setup where all your services are located on the local filesystem inside the folder ```/srv/```.
 (see the section ```HOW TO add your service``` for details on how those